RedDot-3ND7355/BnS-Buddy/README.md

 ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓

+THIS GIT PROJECT WILL NO LONGER BE MAINTAINED!
+INSTEAD A NEW REPO FOR V6 IS RELEASED TO REPLACE IT!

 Disclaimer:
 +If game is rendered unstartable, you are the only one responsible.
 Therefore using this tool, you agree to the "risks".